gu-lab20/MD-ALL/README.md

 #### 3.1 Upload data

 To run the analysis for bulk RNA-seq data in the Single Sample mode, please upload at least the read count file.
+This mode is for the analysis of only one sample.
+For analysis of mulitple samples, please check section 4.
 MD-ALL also accepts VCF files and the raw outputs from fusion callers (MD-ALL supports FusionCatcher and Cicero) to perform more accurate B-ALL subtype classification.
-If the VCF and fusion calling files are missing, the output will be solely based on gene expression profile (GEP). <br> <br>
-After uploading the input files, click the ‘Run All’ button, and MD-ALL will start the analysis.
+If the VCF and fusion calling files are missing, the output will be solely based on gene expression profile (GEP). <br> <br> After uploading the input files, click the ‘Run’ button, and MD-ALL will start the analysis.
 The running time is around 3-5 minutes per sample using a standard desktop.
 Users can speed up the process by doing fewer rounds of GEP-based subtype prediction.
 The default parameter includes all gene number options.
-Please note that the parameters will not be displayed until the input files are successfully uploaded. <br>
-<br> To test MD-ALL, users can download the testing files in the
+Please note that the parameters will not be displayed until the input files are successfully uploaded. <br> <br> To test MD-ALL, users can download the testing files in the [‘tests.zip’](https://github.com/gu-lab20/MD-ALL/raw/master/tests.zip) file from this GitHub repository. <br> <br>
-[‘tests.zip’](https://github.com/gu-lab20/MD-ALL/raw/master/tests.zip)
-file from this GitHub repository. <br> <br>